Leucanthemum vulgare: Use in horticulture

 L. vulgare is widely cultivated and available as a perennial flowering ornamental plant for gardens and designed meadow landscapes.
 It thrives in a wide range of conditions but prefers a sunny or part-sun location of average soil that is damp (like many in the daisy family).
 The plant does well in raised and mulched garden beds that retain moisture and prevent weeds.
 It is a mesophyte and therefore requires more or less a continuous water supply.
 The heads of faded and old blooms are often deadheaded to promote further blooming and to maintain the appearance of the plant.
 There are cultivars, such as 'May Queen', that begin blooming in early spring.

 Allergies

 Allergies to daisies do occur, usually causing contact dermatitis.

+Symbolism

+Since 1987 the daisy, specifically either oxeye daisy or the marguerite daisy (Argyranthemum frutescens), replaced red clover (Trifolium pratense) as the national flower of Denmark.
+Over time oxeye daisy has become more popular as it is native to Denmark, in contrast to the marguerite daisy.

+It is also a popular symbol for Latvia.
+In an open vote by the botanical society in 1994 it was selected as the national flower.